whitschroder/symposium/_sources/pointcloud.md

 [Open Topography](https://opentopography.org)

-Open Topography is a great starting point for finding Lidar data.
+Open Topography is a great starting point for finding lidar data.
 Educational access is available, however, file sizes and downloads are limited.
 The website can generate raster derivatives based on available point cloud data.